h-xuan/h-xuan.github.io/contact.md

 If you would like to make something together with me or share your story with me, feel free to drop me an email at <a href = "mailto: notastingray@gmail.com">notastingray@gmail.com</a>.

 <br><br><br><br><br><br>
-...why that email name, you ask?\
+...why that email name, you ask?<br>
 It was partly inspired by a silly programming joke I'd read somewhere:

 What do you call an array of strings?